Zhongyi (James) Guo 过仲懿🌈

 - laid-back body building

-- laid-back butterfly swimming
+- laid-back swimming

 - MORE on my Instagram ↗!